mindreframer/wifi_fixer/README.md

 # WifiFixer

 Little Ruby script to restart WiFi connection when it stalls.
-Current version if only OSX compatible.
+Current version is only OSX compatible.

 ## Installation